dpenkler/linux-usbtmc/README.md

 kernel header files that were used to build it.
 Most distros have a "kernel headers" package for this

-To obtain the files either clone the repo with
-`git clone https://github.com/dpenkler/linux-usbtmc.git linux-usbtmc` or download the zip file and extract the zip file to a directory linux-usbtmc
+To obtain the driver source files either clone the repo with `git clone https://github.com/dpenkler/linux-usbtmc.git linux-usbtmc` or download the zip file and extract the zip file to a directory linux-usbtmc